center-for-threat-informed-defense/sensor-mappings-to-attack/docs/overview.rst

 ----------

-Sensor Mappings to ATT&CK helps security operations centers (SOCs) and security leaders understand whether specific ATT&CK techniques can be detected given the sensors, logs, tools, and other security capabilities available to them or, if they can't, what they can do to change that.
+Sensor Mappings to ATT&CK helps security operations centers (SOCs) and security leaders understand whether the sensors, logs, tools, and other security capabilities available to them provide visibility into specific ATT&CK behaviors they care about; and , if they can't, what theycan do to change that.
 This information can be used to answer questions such as:

-- What's my coverage for ATT&CK techniques given my current tools?
+- What's my coverage for ATT&CK TTPs given my current tools?
 - If I were to add Tool X, how does that coverage change?
-- I'm concerned about a particular technique in a recent threat report.
+- I'm concerned about a particular recent threat report.
 Can I see it if it were to happen in my environment and, if so, where do I look?

 ATT&CK began bridging offensive actions with potential defensive countermeasures in the v9 release.
 This goal was achieved by tagging each (sub-)technique with defensive-focused fields/properties, such as what